akej74/hdri-sun-aligner/README.md

 # HDRI Sun Aligner
 HDRI Sun Aligner is a Blender 2.8 addon for automatically rotating an object (e.g. a sun lightsource) to match the brightest point in a HDRI environment texture.
 Some ideas when this may be useful:
 - Adding a sun lightsource to a scene rendered by EEVEE, as EEVEE cannot render shadows from HDRI environment textures
-- Adding any light to enhance a scene, in alignment with direct light from the environment
+- Adding any lightsource to enhance a scene, in alignment with direct light from the environment

 Before rotation, a preview of the detected bright point is displayed: